 There are a few exceptions in the world of things to clean that I absolutely dread… dirty dishes.
 Ugh.
 Dishes are the bane of my cleaning existence.
 I freaking HATE doing the dishes.
-So, it was pretty dang smart that Rob and I signed a lease for a house with no dishwasher.
+So, it was pretty dang smart that I signed a lease for a house with no dishwasher.
 Not!
-To be fair we didn’t notice until AFTER we moved in because they did this kind of shady thing where there was no electricity so our Realtor had to show us around with a flashlight.
-There were a LOT of flaws we didn’t initially notice because we couldn’t properly see them.
+To be fair I didn’t notice until AFTER I moved in because they did this kind of shady thing where there was no electricity so our Realtor had to show us around with a flashlight.
+There were a LOT of flaws I didn’t initially notice because I couldn’t properly see them.
 Our Realtor, by the by was FAB, he had nothing to do with this whole showing in the dark nonsense.
 It came as a total surprise that the house had no dishwasher and no garage door opener.

-When we got settled I think I might have even cried when we realized there was no dishwasher.
+When I got settled I think I might have even cried when I realized there was no dishwasher.
 I mean, that is just how much I HATE doing dishes.
-But luckily Mr. Rob has stepped up to the plate (haha!) and dishes have become his responsibility exclusively.
-Whew!

 He’s really taken the responsibility to heart.
 He has his scrubbers and all of this stuff going on underneath the kitchen sink to get the dishes done.
 And when I recently crocheted up myself some cotton rounds for my face he wondered if they would be good to do the dishes with.
 It turns out, they were not.
 They were just too soft and they took on so much water they got kind of oddly heavy.
 So I made up some of my old-style tulle scrubbies but apparently those thin out as you’re using them with hot water (he can use crazy hot water since he has slow circulation and his hands are always like ice) and the actual scrubby part starts to separate and you’ve got big gaps in what actually makes contact with the pots.
 It seemed a good idea to try putting the materials for the two scrubbies I have made together and see how that goes.